ArteChp/cicd-terraform-aws-ecs-rds/README.md

 - Used AWS Secrets Manager to securely store and manage secrets.

 #### Security:
-- Provisioned a secure AWS VPC, private/public/database subnets with the module `terraform-aws-modules/vpc/aws`
+- Provisioned a secure AWS VPC: private, public, and database subnets with the module `terraform-aws-modules/vpc/aws`
 - Implemented robust security measures including IAM roles/policies, security groups, and ACLs with module `terraform-aws-modules/security-group/aws`.

 ### Terraform backend:
-- Setup storing the state as a key in Amazon S3 bucket with the module `terraform-aws-modules/s3-bucket/aws`
+- Configured state storage as a key in Amazon S3 bucket with the module `terraform-aws-modules/s3-bucket/aws`

 ### High Level Architecture of the infrastructure: